 "For your dedication to your members and to the promotion of the technical communication field with an impressive number of initiatives and strong ties to the community and students in your area."

 A number of NEO STC members received honors for their extended service to both the Society and NEO STC:

 - Tricia Spayer, Associate Fellow.
 The STC organization bestows the rank of Associate Fellow upon a senior member who has attained distinction in the field of technical communication.

 - Kim Lindsey and Sharon Jendrisak, Distinguished Chapter Service Award.
 This award acknowledges members who provide exemplary service to the Society.

 - Douglas Kirchgesler, Julie Mims, Lynn Nickels, Daniel Reichers, and Doug Zachau, New Senior Members.
 These NEO STC members received Senior status for five years of continuous STC membership.

 Each year NEO STC recognizes its volunteers for their service in several categories.
 This year's winners:

-Following the awards ceremony, the votes for 2012/2013 NEO STC Board positions were counted.
-A quorum of the NEO STC membership voted: sixteen members voted in person, and two members voted by proxy, for 18 total votes.
+Following the awards ceremony, the votes for 2014/2015 NEO STC Board positions were counted.
+Fourteen members of the NEO STC community voted, which was a quorum of the NEO STC membership.

 - Debbie Mekker, NEO STC Treasurer